RiccardoGiubilato/RiccardoGiubilato.github.io/about.md

 permalink: /about/
 ---

-I am a PhD student in aerospace engineering, a robotics enthusiast and a guitar player.
-My main interests are Visual Odometry and SLAM, pizza and heavy metal
+I am a post-doctoral researcher at DLR (German Aerospace Center), Institute of Robotics and Mechatronics, a robotics enthusiast and a guitar player.